dmoisset/s5/starship/combat.md

 ### Engineer Actions

-As an engineer, you can take any of the following actions, depending on your ranks in the Engineering skill.
+As an engineer, you can take any of the following actions, depending on your level.
 These actions can be taken only during the engineering phase.
 Unless otherwise noted, each action can be performed only once per round, no matter how many engineers are on a starship.

 #### Divert